ML72/Adversarial-Clutter-Manipulation/README.md

     conda activate clutter_manip
     ```

-2. Install a CUDA-enabled PyTorch 2.4.0 build.
+2. Install a CUDA-enabled PyTorch 2.5.1 build.
 Run the following for CUDA 12:

     ```
-    pip install torch==2.4.0 --index-url https://download.pytorch.org/whl/cu121
+    pip install torch==2.5.1 --index-url https://download.pytorch.org/whl/cu121
     ```

 3. Install the Isaac Sim package:

     ```
-    pip install isaacsim==4.2.0.2 --extra-index-url https://pypi.nvidia.com
+    pip install "isaacsim[all,extscache]==4.5.0" --extra-index-url https://pypi.nvidia.com
     ```

-4. Install Isaac Sim cached extension dependencies.
+    Optionally, install Isaac Sim cached extension dependencies.
 These are not included in the main python package and should be downloaded upon demand at runtime, but installing them manually avoids future problems with downloads from the registers.

     ```
-    pip install isaacsim-extscache-physics==4.2.0.2 isaacsim-extscache-kit==4.2.0.2 isaacsim-extscache-kit-sdk==4.2.0.2 --extra-index-url https://pypi.nvidia.com
+    pip install isaacsim-extscache-physics==4.5 isaacsim-extscache-kit==4.5 isaacsim-extscache-kit-sdk==4.5 --extra-index-url https://pypi.nvidia.com
+    ```

+4. **Windows only:** If there is an error in any of the previous step related to Windows Long Path support, enable long path support by opening Powershell in Administrator mode and running the following command (separate from the current terminal):

+    ```
+    New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force
     ```

 5. To verify the installation, run the following command.
 The first run may take a few minutes as dependent extensions are pulled from the registry.
 Additionally, the first run will prompt users to accept the Nvidia Omniverse License Agreement.